MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/winusb-installation.md

 ---
 title: WinUSB (Winusb.sys) Installation for Developers
-description: Install WinUSB (Winusb.sys) in the device's kernel-mode stack as the USB device's function driver instead of implementing a driver. ms.date: 01/17/2024
+description: Install WinUSB (Winusb.sys) in the device's kernel-mode stack as the USB device's function driver instead of implementing a driver. ms.date: 07/15/2024
 ---

 # WinUSB (Winusb.sys) installation for developers

-For certain Universal Serial Bus (USB) devices, such as devices that are accessed by only a single application, you can install [WinUSB](winusb.md) (*Winusb.sys*) in the device's kernel-mode stack as the USB device's function driver instead of implementing a driver.
+For certain Universal Serial Bus (USB) devices, you can install [WinUSB](winusb.md) (*Winusb.sys*) instead of implementing a driver.

 > [!IMPORTANT]
 > This topic is for programmers.
-If you are a customer experiencing USB problems, see [Troubleshoot common USB problems](https://support.microsoft.com/help/17614/windows-10-troubleshoot-common-usb-problems)
+If you are a customer experiencing USB problems, see [Fix USB-C problems in Windows](https://support.microsoft.com/windows/fix-usb-c-problems-in-windows-f4e0e529-74f5-cdae-3194-43743f30eed2)

 ## Automatic installation of WinUSB without an INF file

 As an OEM or independent hardware vendor (IHV), you can build your device so that the *Winusb.sys* gets installed automatically on Windows 8 and later versions of the operating system.
-Such a device is called a WinUSB device and does not require you to write a custom INF file that references in-box *Winusb.inf*.
+Such a device is called a WinUSB device and doesn't require you to write a custom INF file that references in-box *Winusb.inf*.

 When you connect a WinUSB device, the system reads device information and loads *Winusb.sys* automatically.